juxor/afaq/markdown/secH3.md

 for a state _"in the proper sense."_ [**Op.
 Cit.**, vol. 24, p.
 85] While this state _"in the proper sense"_ had existed from the start of Bolshevik rule, it was only from early 1919 onwards (at the latest) that the leaders of Bolshevism had openly brought what they said into line with what they did.
-It was only by being a _"state in the proper sense"_ could the Bolshevik party rule and exercise _"the dictatorship of the party"_ over the _"wavering"_ working class.
+Only by being a _"state in the proper sense"_ could the Bolshevik party rule and exercise _"the dictatorship of the party"_ over the _"wavering"_ working class.

 So when Lenin stated that _"Marxism differs from anarchism in that it recognises **the need for a state** for the purpose of the transition to